 The city had a Hungarian festival every summer where there was Hungarian music, art and all kinds of delicious authentic Hungarian food.
 We looked forward to it every year.
 They would serve our favorite doughnuts, Hungarian farsangi fánk, Hungarian kifli, a delicious cookie, lángos, a fried bread, stuffed cabbage, chicken paprikash, goulash soup and the list goes on.

-I love stuffed cabbage because it’s a healthier kind of comfort food.
-It’s low-carb too, so I don’t feel bad indulging.
+Stuffed cabbage is a healthier kind of comfort food.
+It’s low-carb too, so you won’t feel bad indulging.

 - one large head green cabbage